 Changing the location to collect the Residence Permit: Can I change my appointment to collect my Residence Permit to a different city?

-We highly recommend the students to pick up the residence permit from the IND office as scheduled because changing the location takes long time and often not accepted by IND.
-Even accepted, this change might delay the completion of your registration at time.
+We highly recommend the students to pick up the residence permit from the IND office as scheduled because changing the location can take a long time and is often not accepted by the IND.
+Even if accepted, this might delay the completion of your registration requirements.